Cornelia Kraai House

 This architectural beauty at 10 Clinton Place is secreted around the corner from South Main Street sitting discreetly amongst its 20th century neighbors.

 The Fairport Historic Preservation Commission (FHPC) designated this structure a local landmark in 2017.
 The home fit three of the criteria for designation: contribution to local history; architecture style; and is an established feature of the neighborhood where it resides.

 The Cornelia Kraai Home is an excellent example of Greek Revival with a one and a half stories, low pitched front facing gable, wide frieze band and cornice return.

 The early maps of 1852 and 1872 show the house was located at 138 South Main Street.
 The Beck and Pauli lithograph of 1885 shows it at the Main Street location, but it was moved very soon after the liograph was published.
-Articles in the local paper indicate that Mr. & Mrs. (Mary A. Walker) Truman Butts built a larger home where this house was on S. Main.
-This small early home was likely moved to make room the larger home Butts' home on Main Street, completed in 1886.
+Articles in the local paper indicate that Mr. & Mrs. (Mary A. Walker) Truman Butts built a larger home where this house was on South Main.
+This small, early home was likely moved to make room for the larger Butts' home on Main Street, completed in 1886.